 International arbitration conferences taking place in Miami include: the International Chamber of Commerce’s (ICC) Miami Conference with more than 700 practitioners from all over the world attending, as well as events organized by the International Council for Commercial Arbitration (ICCA), the International Centre for Dispute Resolution (ICDR), the American Arbitration Association (AAA), the International Institute for Conflict Prevention and Resolution (CPR), Judicial Arbitration and Mediation Services (JAMS), Global Arbitration Review (GAR), Latin Lawyer, the Spanish Arbitration Club (CEA), Arbitral Women, the Miami International Arbitration Society (MIAS), the Global Pound Conference Series, International Treaty Arbitration (ITA), the ICC’s Young Arbitrators’ Forum (YAF), ICDR’s Young & International, as well as the Florida Bar Association, the American Bar Association (ABA), the Intra-American Bar Association (IABA), and the Hispanic National Bar Association (HNBA).

 (Pictured: LL.M. students who attended as volunteers and participants the iLaw 2017 conference on international arbitration organized by the International Law Section of the Florida Bar and the International Center for Dispute Resolution (ICDR)).

 In addition, the International Arbitration LL.M.
 Program organizes regular on-campus international arbitration luncheons with practitioners and site visits to leading international arbitration firms and institutions in Miami, which provide additional opportunities for networking.

-Get Involved in Professional Arbitration Organizations: MIAS, FA:M, Young ICCA and Others
+Get Involved in Professional Arbitration Organizations: MIAS, Young ICCA and Others

 Students have the opportunity to get involved with professional arbitration organizations on a local and global level: